microsoft/ChakraCore-wiki/reference/JsCreatePropertyId.md

         _Out_ JsPropertyIdRef *propertyId);
 ```
 ### Parameters
 * __name__: The name of the property ID to get or create.
-The name may consist of only digits.
 The string is expected to be ASCII / utf8 encoded.
+The name can be any JavaScript property identifier, including all digits.
 * __length__: Length of the name in bytes
 * __propertyId__: The property ID in this runtime for the given name